reasonml-old/rebel/README.md

 - Do the previous sections' installs up until (including) yojson
 - `git clone` this repo
 - `npm install`
-- modify jengaroot logic in `jengaroot.re` (`jengaroot.ml` is the compiled result; the step below takes care of that automatically)
+- modify jengaroot logic in `node_modules/jengaboot/jengaroot.re` (`jengaroot.ml` is the compiled result; the step below takes care of that automatically)
+- modify package.json parsing logic in `node_modules/jengaboot/buildUtils/*`, then run `npm run postinstall` in `node_modules/jengaboot` (check that directory's readme and the `postinstall` command itself.
+They're self-explanatory.)
 - `./test.sh`
 - `_build/top/app.out` to see output, or open `index.html` to see output in console & on screen